DhanushDK17/AMS/README.md

 ### Install npm 8.19.1 and go the project directory and run `npm install`

+### Use this webside for references and docs to create components

 ### `npm start`

 Runs the app in the development mode.\